alapini/docker-swarm-autoscale/README.md

 ## Keypoints

-+ An automated way to add new slave nodes to the Swarm cluster.
++ An automated way to add new slave nodes to a Swarm cluster.
 Autoscale criteria implemented in the feature are CPU share and memory usage.

 + Easy to deploy - Uses [Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/) template to setup a Swarm cluster and to start an autoscale.